 Here’s the breakdown:

 - Hosting: Basic plans with providers like Bluehost or SiteGround can start around $3 to $10 per month and can start around $3 to $10 per month.
-As your site grows, you might need to upgrade to higher-tier plans, which can run from $20 to $50 monthly.
+As your site grows, you might need to upgrade to higher-tier plans, from $20 to $50 monthly.

 - Domain Registration usually costs about $10 to $20 per year.

-You might also want to use premium themes and plugins.
-Some themes start at $30, while plugins like Yoast SEO can cost around $50 annually.
+You might be able to use premium themes and plugins that start at $30, while plugins like Yoast SEO can cost around $50 annually.
 If you venture into eCommerce, WooCommerce extensions add more costs.

-Overall, your monthly costs could range from $10 to upwards of $10 zero, depending on features and growth.
+Overall, your monthly costs could range from $10 to upwards of $10,000, depending on features and growth.
 You’re paying for a flexible tool that can truly be tailored to fit various needs.

 Yola Pricing Options